-The share of associate's losses of nil (2016: nil) represents the Group's equity accounted share of the movement in UFP's net assets.
+The share of associate's losses of nil (2017: nil) represents the Group's equity accounted share of the movement in UFP's net assets.
 Principally, UFP's investment in Urtek was written off reflecting research and development expenditure made within Urtek in the year.

-NOTE 10: TRADE AND OTHER PAYABLES (CURRENT)
+NOTE 9: TRADE AND OTHER PAYABLES (CURRENT)

-2017 2016
+2018 2017

 \$ \$

-Trade payables (1) 3,960 -
+Trade payables (i) 34,040 3,960

-Other creditors and accrued expenses (2) 108,096 96,705
+Other creditors and accrued expenses 50,188 108,096

-112,056 96,705
+84,228 112,056

-(1)Trade payables are non-interest bearing and are normally settled on 30-day terms.
+(1) Trade payables are non-interest bearing and are normally settled on 30-day terms.

+NOTE 10: BORROWINGS

-NOTE 11: BORROWINGS
+NOTE 10.
+BORROWINGS

-2017 2016
+2018 2017

 \$ \$

 Unsecured

-Loan from DevEx Resources Limited (formerly known as Uranium Equities Limited) (i) :
+Loan from DevEx Resources Limited

-Principal 50,000 50,000
+Principal 60,000 50,000

-Accrued interest 17,233 12,983
+Accrued interest 21,665 17,233

-Loan from directors (ii) :
+Loan from directors

-Principal 40,000 -
+Principal 47,500 40,000

-Accrued interest 2,636 -
+Accrued interest 6,575 2,636

-Total borrowings 109,869 62,983
+Total borrowings 135,740 109,869

-(i)DevEx Resources Limited provided a loan to the Company for working capital purposes upon the demerger of PhosEnergy Process assets in September 2013.

-The loan is repayable by 31 December 2018, and the effective interest rate on the loan is 8.5% per annum.
+DevEx Resources Limited provided a loan to the Company for working capital purposes upon the demerger of PhosEnergy Process assets in September 2013.
+DevEx Resources Limited loaned an additional \$10,000 to the Company in October 2018 with the same terms and conditions of the original loan.
+The loan is repayable by 30 June 2019, and the effective interest rate on the loan is 8.5% per annum.

-(ii) In March 2017, directors Mr Tim Goyder (via a family trust controlled by Mr Goyder) and Mr Anthony Kiernan agreed to provide the Company with loan facilities of \$20,000 each.
-The loans both attract an interest rate of 8.5%, are unsecured and the Company has given a negative pledge not to incur any additional debt during the term of the loan (other than trading debt) without consent of both Messrs.
+In March 2017, directors Mr Tim Goyder (via a family trust controlled by Mr Goyder) and Mr Anthony Kiernan agreed to provide the Company with loan facilities of \$20,000 each.
+Mr Kiernan provided an additional loan of \$7,500 to the Company in February 2018 with the same terms and conditions of the original loan.
+Both loans provided by Mr Kiernan and Mr Goyder attract an interest rate of 8.5%, are unsecured and the Company has given a negative pledge not to incur any additional debt during the term of the loan (other than trading debt) without consent of both Messrs.
 Goyder and Kiernan.
 The loans are repayable six months from drawdown (including any accrued interest) and if not repaid by this date Messrs.
 Goyder and Kiernan may elect to convert the outstanding balances (plus interest) into fully paid ordinary shares in the Company at a price to be agreed.
-Failing agreement the loans may be called.
+Failing agreement, the loans may be called.
 Due to market conditions and with an emphasis on conserving cash reserves, directors agreed to defer payment until further notice.